MK Pritzker: Career

-Pritzker served as director of the Pritzker Family Foundation for over a decade, supporting the Pritzker Consortium, the First Five Years Fund, the Ounce of Prevention Fund, Erie Family Health, and Lawndale Christian Health.
+Pritzker was director of the Pritzker Family Foundation for over a decade, supporting the Pritzker Consortium, the First Five Years Fund, the Ounce of Prevention Fund, Erie Family Health, and Lawndale Christian Health.
 She was involved in building a scholarship and grant plan for Pritzker School of Law at Northwestern University focused on social justice, civil and human rights, and entrepreneurship initiatives.

 She founded Evergreen Invitational, a nonprofit sanctioned equestrian show jumping competition that raised over $6 million for women's healthcare initiatives at Northwestern Memorial Hospital.

-Pritzker is a member of the Daughters of the American Revolution.
-On May 31, 2025, during the 129th annual conference of the Illinois State Society of the Daughters of the American Revolution in Bloomington, Pritzker was presented with a Historic Preservation Award for her work to restore the governor's mansion.